University Professor Dr David Florian Bieber

 Research portal

 Bilgin Ayata has been a member of the CSEES team at the University of Graz since October 2020.
-Prior to that, she taught Political Sociology at the University of Basel.
-She holds a PhD from John Hopkins University (Baltimore, USA) and an MA from York University (Toronto, Canada).
-Her research and teaching focuses on migration, infrastructure, citizenship, as well as postcolonial and intersectional studies, with a regional focus on Europe and the MENA region.
-Ayata has published extensively on forced migration, transnationalism, urban protest, affective politics, memory and violence.
+Previously she was professor for political sociology at the University of Basel.
+She obtained her PhD at Johns Hopkins University (Baltimore, USA) and her MA degree from York University (Toronto, Canada).
+Her teaching and research centers on socio-political transformations with a focus on migration, borders, citizenship, affect and emotions, and postcolonial studies.
+Her regional expertise includes Europe and the MENA region.
+She has published widely on displacement, citizenship, transnationalism, affective politics, memory and violence.

 Aris Dougas Chavarria, MA